Floor Sanding & Fitting

 Hello,

-An area of my laminate floorboards and skirting boards have become water damaged.
-I live in a new build where the floor beneath is uneven concrete, 95% of the apartment flooring is wood.
+An area of my laminate floorboards and skirting boards has become water damaged.
+I live in a new building where the floor beneath is uneven concrete, and 95% of the apartment flooring is wood.

-Initial flooring installation was done incorrectly - it was laid too tightly and begun to buckle.
+The initial flooring installation was done incorrectly - it was laid too tightly and began to buckle.
 Walking on it felt like a bouncy castle.

 These same boards were relaid and clipped back together.